Broward County, Florida, is in the Southeastern corner of the Sunshine State.

 Most Dangerous Cities in Broward County

-The most dangerous cities in Broward County, FL list, is based on the latest crime research and reports.
+This list of the most dangerous cities in Broward County, FL, is based on the latest crime research and reports.

 Factors that make a town dangerous include extreme poverty, high rates of drug abuse, increased incidences of violent crime against people, and property crimes like theft, robbery, and burglary.